Start A Fun New Hobby Or Profitable Business By 3D Printing Your Own Jewelry Designs

 Note: This is a new and improved version of the Nobel 1.0.
 The second generation Nobel 1.0A.

-The new second generation Nobel 1.0A has a number of improvements that should help rebalance those opinions.
+The new second generation Nobel 1.0A has some improvements that should help rebalance those opinions.
 So far, owner feedback has been very positive.

 It has an upgraded laser, improved from 300 to 130-micron accuracy.
 Faster printing speed.
 Improved software featuring improved visuals for easier slicing and with faster orientation, and build support generation.